Sumandora/tarasande/README.md

 - `%userprofile%/tarasande` on Windows
 - `~/tarasande` on Linux

-The cheat does create backups and labels them `[filename]_Backup`.
-These files might come in handy whenever you or the cheat messed up.

 Values are the way the cheat saves your configuration.
 To share your configuration, you need to send the Values file.